 For older kids and teens, SoFAB offers master classes for ages 11 to 14 and culinary camps.
 These are deep dives into more advanced cooking but are still suitable for total beginners.
 Culinary camps last for one week and are held throughout the summer, with the occasional camp during winter break.

 The half-day camps are available for kids seven to 11 and teens 11 to 14, focusing on nutritional and culinary education, in addition to cooking.
 Games and, of course, eating make the classes a hit with young foodies.
 Students can even win prizes as they learn more recipes, including an apron and the chance to choose the following class menu.

 SoFAB camp starts at $130 per week for non-members.
 You'll need to contact the Southern Food & Beverage Museum for Little Cooks pricing.

 What Is a Cooking Class?

-A cooking class is an in-person event where you can learn various cooking techniques or regional cooking styles from a professional chef.
+A cooking class is an event where you can learn various cooking techniques or regional cooking styles from a professional chef.
 You may choose a cooking class specific to a region, such as French or Italian cooking, or choose one based on a particular technique you'd like to learn, such as desserts, baking, or making items such as pizza or pasta.

 How Long Are Cooking Classes?